lucasdedango/lucasdedango/README.md

-Just beggining, game emulation and little projects for now.
+Little projects and game emulation